ember-learn/ember-blog/source/2019-12-01-countdown-to-the-new-year-ember-sortable.md

 responsive: true
 ---

-<b>This is the first in our DecEmber series- <i>"Countdown to The New Year: 31 Days of Ember Addons"</i>.
-We plan to highlight a new addon each day until the new year, and we hope you'll join us for the fun!</b>
+**This is the first in our DecEmber series- <span style="font-style: italic;">"Countdown to The New Year: 31 Days of Ember Addons"</span>.
+We plan to highlight a new addon each day until the new year, and we hope you'll join us for the fun!**

 ## Day 1